J.D. 1989, Suffolk University Law School

 He also earned a J.D. at Suffolk University School of Law in 1989.
 He has practiced law both in Argentina and in Massachusetts, where he served as a staff attorney at Massachusetts Correctional Legal Services.

 He was a Professor of Law at the University of Buenos Aires and at the University of El Salvador (in Buenos Aires), as well as a visiting Professor of Law at Boston University, a research fellow at the Max-Planck Institute for Criminal Law in Germany, and a visiting scholar in comparative criminal law at Harvard Law School.

 He was appointed to represent the United States at the International Penal and Penitentiary Foundation, where he has been a voting member of the Council since 1996.

 Professor Rotman is the author of four books and numerous articles published in leading American, European and Latin-American journals on international and comparative criminal law, legal translation, and other subjects.

-He teaches international criminal law, comparative criminal law and procedure (in English and Spanish), and international business crimes.
+At Miami Law he taught international criminal law, comparative criminal law and procedure (in English and Spanish), and international business crimes.